Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Although you can enter as many as 15 headlines and four descriptions, Google Ads will later mix and match these to present the most relevant ad to each searcher and bring you the best results — every ad will include three headlines and two descriptions.
 While you're writing the headlines and descriptions, they'll show you previews of possible combinations of ads, plus your overall ad strength and suggestions to improve them.

-As you're drafting your ad copy, maximize your character limits by focusing on marketing information and actionable phrasing.
-Think about your keyword and how it relates to your audience's goals and needs, then write or rewrite your ad accordingly.
-Finally, include a strong, clear CTA to inspire leads to visit your page and learn more.
+As you're drafting your ad copy, maximize your character limits by focusing on effective marketing information and actionable phrasing.
+Think about your keyword and how it relates to your audience's goals and needs, then write and edit your ad accordingly.
+Finally, include a strong, clear CTA to inspire leads to visit your webpage and learn more.
 Check out this article on tips for writing PPC Search ads.

 At this point, Google Ads will collect your payment details, including your location, time zone, promo code (if you have one), account type (organization or individual) and name, credit card information, and zip code.
 After you've entered the information, click submit, and you're done.